 Never invest in anything you don’t understand.

-Make no mistake, SEO is an investment.
+Make no mistake, St. Louis SEO is an investment.

 When marketing a site your philosophy colors everything.
 Are you positive about the site?
 Are you excited?
 If not, get that way!
 Begin the journey by stepping into the discovery mindset.
 It’s not always an easy thing to grow a website, but your perceived reality will determine your approach to building growth.
-Maintain a keen eye towards new potential search moves to be made and partnerships forged.I have always believed that to help a site’s traffic grow full tilt requires imaginative exploration coupled with scientific discipline.
-Top growth marketers masterfully combine their creative endeavors with data capture and analysis.
+Maintain a keen eye towards new potential search moves to be made and partnerships forged.I have always believed that to help a site’s traffic grow full tilt, requires imaginative exploration coupled with scientific discipline.
+Top SEO marketers masterfully combine their creative endeavors with data capture and analysis.
 Curiosity with a hint of skepticism should be exercised when determining potential areas for growth online.
 The key to long-term growth is testing and then adjusting course correctly.
 To test should mean you are going to learn, therefore, learning from tests means integration, which in turn creates growth patterns.

 There’s an expression people use in business: don’t boil the ocean.
 To go for it and go for everything in terms of search sometimes means that you’re likely to accomplish nothing.
-Decisions must be made from the outset of any project- which role does the search practitioner need to play?
+Decisions must be made from the outset of any project- which role does the SEO practitioner need to play?
 Maybe the project reeks of data drama, i.e. are we seeing too much dark traffic showing in analytics?
 Are the load times painfully lackadaisical on mobile due to large video assets and inadequate hosting packages?
 The most important targeting decision is to figure out who the target actually is.
-Be open to targets you wouldn’t normally consider.
+Be open to SEO targets you wouldn’t normally consider.
 I’ve seen businesses delighted by the fact their income derives from happy existing customers- but care must be given to finding that information.
 Once the search targets are properly identified, all other decisions will naturally flow from that.

 The content and physical piece of the puzzle is referred to as ‘on-page’ SEO.
 Always think about the user and why they are visiting your site in the first place.
 What are they getting for coming to your site?
 Is it what they want or is it what you want?
-Data analysis works in concert with the creative elements to aid the practitioner in navigating the decision making process.
+Data analysis works in concert with the creative elements to aid the practitioner in navigating the decision-making process.

-Growth marketing as a profession can not and should not be scalable, for it cannot be applied generically.
+Growth marketing and SEO as a profession cannot and should not be scalable, for it cannot be applied generically.
 There are universal concepts and methods of testing which can be applied to most sites, but each case is unique.
 For example, running developer tool audits or diagnostic tools.
 They will generally return some result that needs attention.
-The key to growth is to set yourself up for it by having clean code, optimized pages for usability and in general decent information for the user to consume.The balance of art and science that’s called for varies on every new project.
+The key to SEO growth is to set yourself up for it by having clean code, optimized pages for usability and in general decent information for the user to consume.The balance of art and science that’s called for varies on every new project.
 Sometimes the first step is not doing the right thing (better), but rather to stop doing the wrong things.